Skip to content

 The Ladies World Snooker Championship was held at the Crucible between 1998 and 2003 but was eventually withdrawn due to financial difficulties.

-The prize money for the 2024 World Snooker Championship has not yet been confirmed but last year the winner received £500,000 with the runner-up being handed £200,000.
+The prize money for the 2024 World Snooker Championship will remain unchanged from 2023 with the winner set to receive a bumper £500,000 with the runner-up being handed £200,000.

 Who has won the most World Snooker Championships?